Free (Deniece Williams song)

 "Free" is a song by American singer Deniece Williams that was included on her album This Is Niecy.
 The song was written by Williams, Hank Redd, Nathan Watts and Susaye Greene and produced by Maurice White and Charles Stepney.

 "Free" was Williams' breakthrough single reaching No. 2 on the US Billboard Hot Soul Singles chart and No. 25 on the Billboard Hot 100.
-The single also rose to No. 1 on the UK Singles Chart for two weeks in May 1977.
+The single reached No. 1 on the UK Singles Chart for two weeks in May 1977.